bhavanisathish/Query/README.md

-The starting page of the site is student.php
+The starting page of the site is index.php